orbs-network/orbs-network-go/services/statestorage/readme.md

 * If persistence is implemented we:
     1. persist the full-state snapshot in a key/value store
     1. Cache must be applied at the DB level
-    1. Full-state snapshot block height and state diff updates must be written together atomically.
+    1. Full-state snapshot block height and state diffs updates must be written together atomically - when applied incrementally to a previous height state snapshot database.

 ### Possible DB Choices: